Viy 2: Journey to China: Critical response

 Peter Bradshaw of the Guardian gave it 2 out of 5 and wrote: "We are stuck with endless, weightless green-screen shenanigans involving a dragon whose eyelashes are used to create tea (I think that's right) and a cast of thousands who drift across various CGI landscapes."

 Accolades

 Arnold Schwarzenegger was nominated at the 41st Golden Raspberry Awards for Worst Supporting Actor.

-Sequel

-A sequel, entitled Viy 3: Travel to India, will be released in 2023.